Diane K. Martin

 Practically home holds no promise of arrival.

 On the first day of jury duty, I get lost.
-On the second, I find myself in the Sonoma County Fairgrounds, with a couple of hundred others, sitting on folding chairs.
-It is during the pandemic.
+On the second, I find myself in the Sonoma County Fairgrounds, with a couple of hundred others, sitting on folding chairs—it is during the pandemic.
 The case concerns a freeway crash.
 I tell the attorneys I am a poet and have a phobia of freeways.

 This is the defendent’s third DUI.
 Counsel informs the jurors about ankle bracelets and breathalyzers that prevent the car’s start if your breath is tainted.
 It seems magical, even erotic.
+On the night of the incident, were any of these in use?

 Sonoma is wine country.
-Tomás works in a winery, testing for alcohol content.
+Tomás works in a winery, testing alcohol content.
 His co-workers say on the night in question, they did not see him drink.

-In the small hours of the morning, Tomás’s lover is waiting for him.
+In the small hours of the morning, Tomás’s girlfriend is waiting for him.
+At 2:56 am, Tomás sends the text: “Practically home.”

-At 3:02 am, Tomás’s Dodge Durango smashes into Jessica’s Toyota Corolla sending it into the field next to the River Road exit on 101.
+At 3:02 am, Tomás’s Dodge Durango smashes into Jessica’s Toyota Corolla, sending it into the field next to the River Road exit on South 101.
 The Durango’s electronics put his speed at 100 mph at the moment of impact.
 It spins to a stop 300 yards away on the median, facing north.

-When the Highway Patrol arrives, Tomás says he is practically home.
+When the Highway Patrol arrives, Tomás says he was practically home.
 The breathalyzer says he is over the limit.

 Jessica and Tomás are both 33.
 Jessica will not get older.

-Practically home is our sutra and discipline.
+Practically home: our sutra and discipline.